thruthesky/easy_design_system_backup_2024_09_24/docs/index.md

 )
 ```

-or you can apply the `ComicTheme` to all over your app like below.
+Or you can apply the `ComicTheme` to all over your app like below.

 ```dart
 Theme(